Camacho-A/Camacho-A/README.md

 ### Hi there 👋

-I'm Angie, a full-stack software engineer {}
+I'm Angelica or Angie, a full-stack software engineer with experencing in managing large groups of teams.

 - 🔭 I’m currently working on ...
 Unit 4 at General Assembly
 - 🌱 I’m currently learning ...
 Python